 BULLY BREED RESCUE gone wrong!

-NARWAI has created templates for letters to the prosecutor in this case.
-We maintain that the additional counts of felony animal cruelty may be undercharged.
-Statutes in CT provide that "subsequent offenses" of aggravated animal cruelty are a higher class of felony and this would drastically affect sentencing possibilities.
+Note: NARWAI templates for letters to prosecutor for this case are available.
+We assert that subsequent counts of felony animal cruelty may be eligible for elevation.
+CT statute provides that "subsequent offenses" of aggravated animal cruelty are a higher felony class.
+This would drastically affect sentencing possibilities.

-Upon discovery of the bodies in her home the defendant "admitted herself" into a medical facility (apparently for drug rehabilitation).
-Today the defense attorney referred to her as a "victim" of her drug dependence.
-This was attempted before in the case of Brian Douglas who killed Freddy, his ex-wife's dog, on video.
-He immediately admitted himself to a facility for "treatment".
-Douglas sits in prison today, nonetheless, serving time for life he took.
+Upon the discovery the defendant "admitted herself" into a medical facility (apparently for drug rehab) and defense attorney referred to her as a "victim" of drug dependence.
+This was attempted in the case of Brian Douglas.
+He killed Freddy, his ex-wife's dog, on video.
+He admitted himself to a facility for "treatment" yet Douglas sits in prison today, serving time for life he took.

 Advocates use social media (especially Facebook) to network and coordinate efforts to help animals.
 Clickbait sites are impeding efforts.
 These are sites/pages designed to grab attention, create a distraction.
 They use a shocking image or provide little detail (just enough to incite you to "click" on link and share).
 Advocates, driven by their love for animals, share for "help".
 Everyone's newsfeed is full of them and it's nothing but SPAM.
 Social media is profitable for those who exploit/harm animals in general.
 It provides anonymity.
 Further, funds are collected electronically, easily and quickly.
 Some "clickbait" sites routed through a FB link.
 Others are petition links or appear to be links to further detail.
 Time taken to hit links, read/sign and share could be used to help in real and current cases.
 DailyPetition and YouSign are documented.
 They use false or dated information/images from resolved cases.
 Both resurfaced recently despite circulated warnings, only to again be "shared" and commented on by those who don't recall them or are simply unaware.
 New clickbait sites appear regularly.
 The pond is full and the fish are biting so why stop?